 Delaware Statutory Trusts (DSTs) as alternative investments provide possible advantages for real estate investors but there are a couple of things to consider as you invest your thousands of dollars into this complex investment vehicle.
-Some of these include, the eligibility of investors, tax treatments, investment objectives amongst others.
+Some of these include the eligibility of investors, tax treatments, investment objectives amongst others.

 Investors looking to invest or already Investing in DSTs require adequate information so in order to make the right decisions.
 Let’s get into the details of important aspects of investing in DSTs that every investor should know and consider.

-The United States federal securities laws allows only individuals considered as accredited investors to participate in certain Investments.
+The United States federal securities laws allow only individuals considered as accredited investors to participate in certain Investments.
 A Delaware Statutory Trust is of such investment platforms that are exclusive for investors that meet the requirements set by the Security Exchange Commissions (SEC).
 One of the reasons these requirements were put in place was to provide indirect protection to average investors against losses from alternative investments not listed in the public market.

 The most recent amendments to the accredited investor criteria was in 2020.
 This amendment included individuals with defined measures of sufficient experience and professional knowledge or possess certain recognized qualifications and certifications.
 Prior to this amendment, accredited investors were identified based on their annual income, net worth and asset value.
 The SEC considers it important that alternative investments — which are complex in nature and deemed more risky than traditional investments — are only accessible to sophisticated investors who possess the required knowledge and financial acumen of such investments.